xavihart/Everyday_reading/Readme.md

         - sample -> deep voxel(feature) -> NN + render
       - generative radiance field
         - sample -> radiance field -> render
     - GRAF:
     - Train

       -  ![image-20220102204848958](C:\Users\38433\AppData\Roaming\Typora\typora-user-images\image-20220102204848958.png)
     - GIRAFFE : compositional  3d-aware representation
     - CAMPARI: Camera-Aware Decomposed Generative Neural Radiance Fields

+#### Towards Causal Representation Learning

+- By Bengio, 2020

+- Gap between current ML and HUMAN-LEVEL AI

+  - causality, inference, explain things happening

+- Compositionality helps IID AND OOD Generalization

+  - Systematic Generalization
+  - E.G. driving in a new city, science fiction (combination of seen objects)

+- Conscious Processing Helps Humans Deal With OOD

+  - FACED WITH NEW SITUATIONS, HUMANS CAN CALL UP ON-THE-FLY KNOWLEDGES AND USE THEM TO INFERENCE AND MAKE SOLUTIONS
+  - AGENTS FACE NON-STATIONARITIES

+- TWO Systems : Sys1 vs Sys2 (By Daniel Kahneman)

+  - Sup:

+    - ```
+      Israeli-American psychologist and Nobel Laureate Daniel Kahneman is the founding father of modern behavioral economics.
+His work has influenced how we see thinking, decisions, risk, and even happiness.

+      In Thinking, Fast and Slow, his “intellectual memoir,” he shows us in his own words some of his enormous body of work.

+      Part of that body includes a description of the “machinery of … thought,” which divides the brain into two agents, called System 1 and System 2, which “respectively produce fast and slow thinking.”
+For our purposes, these can also be thought of as intuitive and deliberate thought.

+      ```

+    - System1: intuitive, simple, one-step logic, fast, on-effort (current DL)

+    - System2: conscious, complex, logic, slow, hard (future DL)

+- SOME sys2 inductive priors:

+  - Sparse factor graph in space of high-level semantic variables
+  - Semantic variables are causal: agents, intentions, controllable objects
+  -